Founders of the DofE programme

-The DofE programme was founded in 1956 by HRH Prince Philip, Duke of Edinburgh, husband of Queen Elizabeth II of Great Britain.
-Hence the name The Duke of Edinburgh's International Award.
-Kurt Hahn, a German educator who promotes experiential learning, and Lord Hunt, who, among other things, led the first successful expedition to the summit of Mount Everest, were also involved with him in designing the programme.
-The programme has been running in the Czech Republic since 1995.
+The DofE established the programme in 1956 His Royal Highness Prince Philip, Duke of Edinburgh, husband of Queen Elizabeth II of Great Britain.
+Hence the name The Duke of Edinburgh's Award.
+He was involved in the creation of the programme with Kurt Hahn, a German educator who promoted experiential learning, and Lord Hunt, who, among other things, led the first successful expedition to the summit of Everest.
+The programme has been operating in the Czech Republic since 1995.

-HRHThe programme was created in the UK as a means of encouraging the self-development of young boys.
+The programme was created in the UK as a means of encouraging the self-development of young boys.
 It was, and still is, for everyone, regardless of background, physical ability, skills or interests.
 As early as 1958, it was opened to girls and began to spread around the world.
 In 1988, The Duke of Edinburgh's International Awards Association was established to support the operation of the programme in countries outside the UK.
+Young people are discovering their place in this world through the DofE programme.

 The DofE programme is also supported by prominent Czech personalities such as adventurer Jakub Vágner, mountaineer Klára Kolouchová, fashion designer Tatiana Kovaříková and Next.